Why Your CMS Choice Directly Impacts Rankings

 When WordPress Still Makes Sense

-WordPress is not universally wrong.
-It works well for:
+WordPress is not automatically the wrong choice.
+It still works well for:

 But if organic search is a revenue channel for your business, the architectural disadvantages of WordPress compound over time.
 Every month you run a slow, bloated WordPress site is a month where competitors with modern stacks are collecting your potential traffic.